A white peach and honeysuckle infused martini reminds of Summer in the south with peaches heavy on the trees and honeysuckle on the breeze.

 It’s National Martini Day!
 How will you have yours?
 Shaken or stirred?

 Psst!
-When I was a kid, we’d pluck the honeysuckle blossoms, put out the nectar covered stems and drink it like fairies on Midsummer’s Eve.
-Childlike visions transformed us into fireflies dancing at the edge of night, yet with the streetlights coming on and the call of our Mamas from front porches, every summer’s eve came to an end.
+When I was a kid, we’d pluck the honeysuckle blossoms, pull out the nectar covered stems and drink it like fairies on Midsummer’s Eve.
+Childlike visions transformed us into fireflies dancing at the edge of night.
+Until the streetlights came on and we heard the call of our Mamas from front porches.
+For every summer’s eve came to an end.

 Having a martini is a bit different, at least a more mature thing.
-You won’t find many adults plucking sips of honeysuckle, I dare say, but I guess now you will see us taking lots of blossoms inside to make our own syrups.
-But first you have to find the blossoms which you are certain have not been sprayed, and that usually means plucking your own.
+You won’t find many adults plucking sips of honeysuckle, I dare say.
+I guess now you will see us taking lots of blossoms inside to make our own syrups instead.
+But first you have to find the blossoms which you are certain have not been sprayed.
+That usually means plucking your own.

 And lucky me, I happen to have a honeysuckle in my back yard.
-And while I might have thought it a bit weedy before, just look what it can do!
+While I might have thought it a bit weedy before, just look what it can do!

-And if you do have a honeysuckle, we first have to be certain it is a honeysuckle, because we need to be careful not to confuse honeysuckle with other plants that are also known as woodbine, such as American ivy, gelsemium, and clematis virginiana.
+And if you do have a honeysuckle, we first have to be certain it truly is a honeysuckle.
+Because we need to be careful not to confuse honeysuckle with other plants that are also known as woodbine, such as American ivy, gelsemium, and clematis virginiana.
 Look your plant up and make sure.

 I’m sure your kids will be interested, and while the martini itself is a no-no, you can use the honeysuckle syrup to sweeten and flavor iced tea and the like.